ziaulrehman40/react-native-getscreen/readme.md

-### REACT-GETSCREEN
+## REACT-NATIVE-GETSCREEN

-This package provides a React Native higher order component which adds some useful methods to your wrapped components in order to get your screen width.
+This package provides a React Native higher order component(HOC) which adds some useful methods to your wrapped components in order to get your screen width.
 And it also causes state change on screen type change if `shouldListenOnResize` is enabled(which is by default), which means a re-render of the screen when size changes.